TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Experiments

-Machine-learning models are designed to improve with more data and a feature subset that best represents the data for the machine learning algorithm \cite{Friedman:2001,JamesWittenEtAl:2013}.
-Therefore, we expect a general trend of higher model performances with larger subset cardinalities.
-Furthermore, we do not expect that the optimal feature subset of TCMI performs best for every machine-learning model (``No free lunch'' theorem \cite{Wolpert:1996a,Wolpert:1996b,WolpertMacready:1995,WolpertMacready:1997}) as an optimal feature subset identified by the feature selection criterion TCMI may not be same according to other evaluation criteria such as root-mean-squared error (RMSE), mean absolute error (MAE), maximum absolute error (MaxAE), or Pearson coefficient of determination ($r^2$).
+Machine-learning models are designed to improve with more data and a feature subset that best represents the data for the machine-learning algorithm \citep{Friedman:2001,JamesWittenEtAl:2013}.
+Therefore, we expect a general trend of higher model performances with larger feature-subset cardinalities.
+Furthermore, we do not expect that the optimal feature subset of TCMI performs best for every machine-learning model (``No free lunch'' theorem: \cite{Wolpert:1996a,Wolpert:1996b,WolpertMacready:1995,WolpertMacready:1997}) as an optimal feature subset identified by the feature-selection criterion TCMI may not be same according to other evaluation criteria such as root-mean-squared error (RMSE), mean absolute error (MAE), maximum absolute error (MaxAE), or Pearson coefficient of determination ($r^2$).
 This fact is evident in our analysis.
-The choice of GBDT may not be optimal because its predictive performance generally decreases with the number of noisy features (compare the model performance with all 16 features to a subset, Tab.~\ref{tab:binary_octets_subsets}).
-However, to the best of our knowledge, there is no other machine-learning algorithm that models data without making assumptions about the functional form of dependency, is independent of an intrinsic metric, and can operate on a small number of data samples.
-Therefore, our focus is only on the predictive performance of the found subsets relative to the predictive performance of identified subsets and all features in the data set (Tab.~\ref{tab:binary_octets_subsets}).
+The choice of GBDT may not be optimal because its predictive performance generally decreases with the number of variables (compare the model performance with all 16 variables to a subset with two or four variables, Tab.~\ref{tab:binary_octets_subsets}).
+However, to the best of our knowledge, there is no other machine-learning algorithm that models data without making assumptions about the functional form of dependence, is independent of an intrinsic metric, and can operate on a small number of data samples.
+Therefore, we focus only on the predictive performance of the found subsets compared to the predictive performance of the identified features with respect to all variables in the data set (Tab.~\ref{tab:binary_octets_subsets}).

-Results confirm the general trend of higher model performances with larger feature subset cardinalities and show that the initial subset of 16 features can be reduced down to 6 features without decreasing model performances.
-Essentially, feature subsets with three to four features are already as good as a machine-learning model with all 16 features, where noisy features already start to degrade the prediction performance of the GBDT model.
+Results confirm the general trend of higher model performances with larger feature-subset cardinalities and show that the initial subset of 16 variables can be reduced down to 6 variables without decreasing model performances.
+Essentially, feature subsets with three to four variables are already as good as a machine-learning model with all 16 variables, where the large number of variables already start to degrade the prediction performance of the GBDT model.
 The overall performance gradually increases with the subset cardinality.
-However, our analysis identifies significant variability in performance with a higher dispersion for feature subsets at smaller dependence scores than for larger values.
+However, our analysis identifies significant variability in performance with a higher standard deviation for feature subsets at smaller dependence scores than for larger values.

 An exhaustive search for the best GBDT model yields an optimum of seven features to best predict the energy difference between rock salt and zinc blende crystal structures with $D1$ and $D2$ neglected,